 When I consider the PR campaigns of other cancer types, I admit to being a tad envious.
 For example in the UK, breast, lung, bowel and prostate cancers probably have more awareness ‘value’ in a single week, than NETs get in a single year.
 However, these are the ‘big 4’ cancers and as a consequence attract a lot of support (and therefore resources) and are backed by government public health campaigns (e.g. in the UK, the ‘be clear on cancer’ campaign covers most of these cancers).
 OK, they have a lot of resources but one thing I see across the board in these campaigns is the lack of icon adulation you see in NET awareness – rather they focus on firmly on PEOPLE and I believe that is part of their success.

-When I suggest to ditch the animal analogies, people say to me “what icon would replace it”.
-I simply say “why you even need to replace it” as we’re talking about adopting a coherent strategy not find a new symbol for a football team.
+When I suggest ditching the animal analogies, people say to me “what icon would replace it”.
+I simply say “why you even need to replace it” as we’re talking about adopting a coherent strategy not finding a new equally impotent symbol.
 By the way, name another successful cancer strategy using an animal as their ‘cover page’.
 Spoiler alert, there isn’t one.

 Because Neuroendocrine Neoplams (Neuroendocrine Tumours and Neuroendocrine Carcinomas) are a less common disease, the necessary ‘clout’ needs to be as wide as possible and this means international efforts to supplement national campaigns, particularly for awareness and recognition.
 But the strategy needs to be coherent, effective and up to date.
 Of course, we need to get patients on board because patient stories are vital, particularly (and accurately ….) in the national news and TV.
 Resources (people and cash) are always going to be an issue and some high-profile patients or ambassadors would be extremely useful but they tend not to want to get involved.
 Read my Human Anatomy blog to understand more about the effects of this issue.

-My animal free blog site hit one million views in 2019 and I’m a relative newbie.
+My animal free blog site hit one million views in 2019 (1.5 million in 2020) and I’m a relative newbie.
 So perhaps there is another way?

 When I set my blog up on 29 Apr 2014, I never imagined for one second it would be anything other than an obscure and niche site getting a couple of hits per day.
 I’m therefore really grateful to those who are supporting me including my most recent followers.
 It’s your support that inspires me to write the posts and then offer them up as awareness messages or simply words to help patients.
 Now, not a day goes by where I have not tweeted or posted something about Neuroendocrine Cancer.